Do what you can, with what you have, from where you are.Ben Bergeron

 Then monthly income minus expenses gives me a good target for what we should have left over each month.
-That money then goes directly into making extra mortgage payments, maxing out our retirement accounts, saving for upcoming big expenses, and building our emergency fund.
-(New washer and dryer, anyone?
+That money then goes directly into making extra mortgage payments, maxing out our retirement accounts, and building our emergency fund.
+We also put that money towards sinking funds.
+Sinking funds are a way of saving for expenses that happen periodically, but not monthly.
+We put a little bit aside each month for future spends like vacation, property taxes, and car maintenance.
+(Also, appliance replacement…new washer and dryer, anyone?
 Yep, that was us this year.)
 That’s it!
 One hour on a Sunday in early February sets us up for a year of intentional financial decisions that will literally build the present and the future that we want.

 Now wait a minute.
 It’s not that easy, you say.
 Well, it is and it isn’t.
 The nuts and bolts of it are just basic math and finding an organization system that works for you.
 Easy.
 But if you’re anything like me, you might have to work through a wee bit of emotional resistance before you can start.
 Not so easy.
 There were many, many years that I wrote everything down while wincing like I was about to get a shot in the arm.
 I didn’t want to look, but I knew that I had to if we wanted to take control of our future.